Writing Effective Sales Copy

 - Most businesses will find the important keywords already readily apparent when reviewing their existing offline marketing materials.

-Regardless of the medium for which marketing content is written, avoiding vague or nondescript words such as "it", "that" or "those" instead using descriptive verbiage will always result in strong, persuasive and effective content.
+Regardless of the medium for which marketing content is written, avoiding vague or nondescript words such as "it", "that" or "those" instead using descriptive verbiage will always result in stronger, more persuasive, and effective content.

 Note the Benefit for Customers